MicrosoftDocs/memdocs/memdocs/autopilot/profiles.md

 - Windows 10
 - Windows Holographic, version 2004 or later

-You must apply a settings profile to each device that uses the Windows Autopilot deployment service.
+After you have [created a device group](enrollment-autopilot.md), you can apply a Windows Autopilot deployment profile to each device in the group.
+Deployment profiles determine the deployment mode, and customize the OOBE for your end users.

 ## Create an Autopilot deployment profile